 - B. STATUTORY AUTHORITY AND AMENDMENT.
-These Guidelines apply to funds appropriated or otherwise deposited, granted or allocated to the One North Carolina Small Business Account to be used for the SBIR/STTR Incentive and Matching Funds Program established pursuant to §143B-437.71(c) of the North Carolina General Statutes.
+These Guidelines apply to funds appropriated or otherwise deposited, granted or allocated to the One North Carolina Small Business Account established pursuant to N.C.
+Gen. Stat. §143B-437.71(c).
 The Match Program is established pursuant to N.C.
 Gen. Stat. § 143B-437.81.
-These Guidelines may be amended from time to time, using the same procedures set forth in N.C.
+These Guidelines may be amended from time to time using the same procedures set forth in N.C.
 Gen. Stat. §143B-437.82. - C. PROGRAM PURPOSE.
-The purpose of the Match Program is to foster job creation and economic development in North Carolina by increasing the competitive position of North Carolina small businesses in attracting SBIR and STTR grant funding, and provide an incentive for Phase I award-winning firms to participate in the more substantial Phase II program.
+The purpose of the Match Program is to foster job creation and economic development in North Carolina by increasing the competitive position of North Carolina small businesses in attracting SBIR and STTR grant funding, and to provide an incentive for Phase I awardwinning firms to participate in the more substantial Phase II program.
 The goals of the Match Program are to: - 1.
 Increase the amount of Federal research dollars received by North Carolina small businesses; - 2.
-Help North Carolina companies bridge the funding gap period between the final Phase I payment and the first Phase II payment in the Federal SBIR/STTR Program; - 3.
-Increase the intensity of the research conducted under Phase I, making North Carolina small businesses more competitive in the competition for Phase II funds; and - 4.
-Encourage the establishment and growth of high-quality, advanced technology firms in the State of North Carolina.
+Help North Carolina companies bridge the funding gap period between the final Phase I payment and the first Phase II payment in the Federal Program;

+- 3. Increase the intensity of the research conducted under Phase I, making North Carolina small businesses more competitive in the competition for Phase II funds; and - 4.
+Encourage the establishment and growth of high-quality, advanced technology firms in the State.